 Support Page Content

-...to assist high schools in meeting the needs of advanced students, as well as to expand CSU efforts to encourage more able students from under-represented groups to participate in universary studies.
+...to assist high schools in meeting the needs of students, as well as to expand CSU efforts to encourage more able students from under-represented groups to participate in universary studies.

 Under a special agreement granted by Sacramento State University, the total cost for admission to the ACE program and registration is minimal.
 This fee changes incrementally each academic year.
 Please check with the ACE Director.
 ACE students may take courses at this reduced fee until high school graduation, provided that they maintain good academic standing with both the university and their regular high school (i.e., GPA of 3.0 or higher).

 Grades earned for ACE courses are part of students' academic records.
 Credits earned may be applied to degree programs at Sacramento State or may be transferred to other universities.
 ACE students must order transcripts like regular Sacramento State students.

 In addition, ACE students receive the same privileges as regular University students while visiting campus: